 A Different Song: Les Jardins En-Chantant

-Meet Herrlisheim-près-Colmar market-gardeners turned vignerons Gabriel and Léa Willem, whose commitment to autodidact, handmade natural wine production shows just how rare it is in Alsace.
+Meet Herrlisheim-près-Colmar market-gardeners turned vignerons Gabriel and Léa Willem, whose commitment to autodidact, handmade natural wine production shows just how rare that is in Alsace.

 Les Jardins En-Chantant is a small, 1.6ha market garden in the Colmar suburb of Herrlisheim-près-Colmar, founded in 2014 by Gabriel and Léa Willem.
 The couple began producing wine in 2018 from purchased grapes; since then they have begun farming a total of 4.5ha, of which a third is located in the Beaujolais.
 Their picturesque bottles are instantly recognizable, thanks to an avalanche of preambulatory text, as well as the unusual choice of clear glass flacons resembling grappa bottles.